AndrezzaBL/AndrezzaBL/README.md

 - Validating various payment methods (PIX, boletos, credit cards) and managing the complete payment cycle
-- Strong analytical capabilities, with a proven track record in identifying and addressing operational risks -Deepening data analysis skills through the TripleTen program, focusing on Python, SQL, and advanced analysis
+- Strong analytical capabilities, with a proven track record in identifying and addressing operational risks
+- Deepening data analysis skills through the TripleTen program, focusing on Python, SQL, and advanced analysis

 🧠 I'm currently learning advanced data analysis techniques, focusing on Python, SQL, Power BI and Tableau 👥 I'm looking to collaborate on financial analytics projects that leverage data to drive strategic decision-making.